foucar/CASS/README.md

 to analyze and visualize data taken at Free-electron-lasers (FEL).
 To be easily adoptable to the various possible different types of experiments, it is based on a highly modular design.
-The analysis part of CASS allows the user to set up a analysis chain that can be tailored for each experimantal needs.
+The analysis part of CASS allows the user to set up a analysis chain that can be tailored for each experimental needs.
 The section [general layout](#layout) describes the details of CASS.

 Please find below the links to most important parts of the description